Rothamsted/knetbuilder/JDK11-Notes.md

     * then continue from modules/js-plugin
     * later, we need to check ondex-desktop/scripting-commandline, which depends on scripting

-	* owl-parser: see why the tests fail
+	* OK owl-parser: see why the tests fail

+	* REBUILD 3rd-parties after fix about Stream.count()